Hesar, Shazand

-Hesar (حصار) (Note: Also romanized as Ḩeşār) is a village in Pol-e Doab Rural District of Zalian District, Shazand County, (Note: Formerly Sarband County) Markazi province, Iran.
+Hesar (حصار) (Note: Also romanized as Ḩeşār) is a village in Pol-e Doab Rural District of Zalian District in Shazand County, (Note: Formerly Sarband County) Markazi province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 2,725 in 738 households.
 The following census in 2011 counted 2,649 people in 807 households.
-The 2016 census measured the population of the village as 2,201 people in 742 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 2,201 people in 742 households, the most populous in its rural district.